 PODcasts: * There are a half dozen progressive talk shows I'd love to be downloading, but they think I should be paying them $5 to $7.95 per month each to do so (except for Peter B Collins' show) .

 * While "Air America" style talk show co-operation is unlikely to be tried again, I think a popular willingness to send in a one-time (at a time) token of support for an existing alternative media (PODcasts) is very likely.
 Be my guess that vastly more money would be coming in to progressive shows by setting their support levels at (say) $10 per year --and without placing premium content behind a "members only" pay wall.

 But why not instead --simply do PODcasts

 free --but using commercials? * Quality commercials would

-sure be nice, but since a PODcast lets us easily fast forward, the quality,
+sure be nice, but since a PODcast lets us easily fast forward (manually

-player with fast forward jumps would work fine.
+discretion.
+An ordinary MP3 player with fast forward jumps would also work

 Let's hear it for FM radio! * While our car's AM radio works pretty good, our AM pocket radios are horrible, as well as horribly directional.
 One has to stand just so (radio in pocket, "hold that pose!") to get the station loud and the hum/buzz down to a low level of annoyance.
 Add to that the din of repeat repeat idiot commercials and AM radio is simply a non-starter for many of us.